- Neighbouring villages

 13 “top rope” routes

 The outdoor rock climbing walls at Klettergarten Goldbichl offer a wonderful combination of sporting challenge, fun and nature.
 The 13 routes range from difficulty levels III to VIII, making it an exciting location for beginners and more advanced climbers alike.
 One special feature of this area is that all 13 routes can be climbed on “top rope”.
 The top rope belaying technique is easy to learn and the safest form of rock climbing.
-In addition to the 13 great routes, there is also a bouldering area at the foot of the Olympic mountain Patscherkofel to awaken your sporting ambitions.
+In addition to the 13 great routes, there is also a bouldering area at the foot of the Vital Park Patscherkofel to awaken your sporting ambitions.

 The Goldbichl is a 1,063-metre-high hill with up to 15-metre rock faces on the south-east side that are used for rock climbing.